-On the back of last years successful traditional Swanage climbing courses we ran in partnership with the British Mountaineering Council (BMC) and the Association of Mountaineering Instructors (AMI), we’re pleased to offer further Swanage climbing courses this year!
+On the back of last years successful traditional Swanage climbing courses we ran in partnership with the British Mountaineering Council (BMC Ready to Rock) and the Association of Mountaineering Instructors (AMI).
+We’re pleased to offer further Swanage climbing courses this year!

-The Swanage climbing courses are open to anyone who has an interest in Traditional climbing and expanding their climbing knowledge for some safer adventures in the future.
+The Swanage BMC Ready to Rock climbing courses are open to anyone who has an interest in Traditional climbing and expanding their climbing knowledge for some safer adventures in the future.

 Want to know more?
 Read on.